mlwin-de/relational_pattern_benchmarking/README.md

 The path to induction setting datasets:

-``Datasets/WN18_H/Inductive/``
-``Datasets/FB15K_H/Inductive/``
+``Dataset/Inductive/``

 ## 1.1 Semi-inductive Datasets

 ### 1.1.1 Semi-Inductive-CountBased

-They exist in ``Datasets/WN18_H/Semi-Inductive-CountBased/`` and in ``Datasets/FB15K_H/Semi-Inductive-CountBased/``
+They exist in ``Dataset/Semi-Inductive-CountBased/``

-and each folder includes 4 subfolders for a testing a specific relational pattern: AntiSymmetry, Inference, Symmetry, Inverse.
+and folder includes 4 subfolders for a testing a specific relational pattern: AntiSymmetry, Inference, Symmetry, Inverse.

 ### 1.1.2  Semi-Inductive-Semi-Inductive-HeadOrTailBased

 They exist in
-``/Datasets/WN18_H/Semi-Inductive-HeadOrTailBased/``
-and
-``/Datasets/FB15K_H/Semi-Inductive-HeadOrTailBased/``
+``/Dataset/Semi-Inductive-HeadOrTailBased/``

 and each include 4 datasets for each test type: AntiSymmetry, Inference, Symmetry, Inverse.

 ## 2. Transductive Setting Dataset
-They exist in ``/Datasets/FB15K_H/Transductive/`` folder and ``/Datasets/WN18_H/Transductive/``
+They exist in the folder ``/Dataset/Transductive/``.

 and each folder includes 4 subfolders for a testing a specific relational pattern: AntiSymmetry, Inference, Symmetry, Inverse.

 ## Code for dataset Generation
-The code for generating the dataset consist of several ".py" python scripts in the folder "/utils".
+The code for generating the dataset consist of several ".py" python scripts in the folder "/code"  to extract the data and evaluate it for the dataleak and extract dataset statistics.

-For example python ``/utils/anti-symm-extractor-fb15k.py`` command generates anti symmetric pattern dataset for fb15k dataset.
+the file dataset_extraction_pipeline.txt contains the pipeline and the order of script executions.

 ## 3. Train Hyperparamters